 A: Taking the Health Assessment is quick and easy — it only takes about 15 minutes to answer questions on your health and health habits using the secure, online tool provided by Vivacity.

 Q: What information is needed for the Health Assessment?

-A: You will receive this information from your biometric screening: height, body weight, total cholesterol level, HDL cholesterol level, LDL cholesterol level, blood pressure, fasting triglyceride level and blood sugar level.
+A: You will receive this information from your biometric screening: height, body weight, blood pressure, fasting triglyceride level, blood sugar level and Hemoglobin A1c.
 If you do not have this information available, you can estimate and we will update with the results of your biometric screening later.